Signup for our Newsletter

 The trail system climbs a route that had evolved from a Native American path to carriage road to trail in the town’s history.

-Pentucket was actually the name of an Indigenous village that is now part of Haverhill.
+Pentucket was the name of an Indigenous village that is now part of Haverhill.
 Colonists referred to the people by their place name.
 We don’t know what the people called themselves, but they canoed to the Merrimack via the Powwow River and made most of the trails in the vicinity that are roadways today.
-The Pentucket would have been stewards of Whittier Hill’s oaks and white pines as well as the birches and beeches of nearby Woodson Farm.
+The Pentucket would have been stewards of Whittier Hill’s oaks and white pines as well as the birches and beeches of nearby Woodsom Farm.

-Though he was color blind, John Greenleaf Whittier was known to climb the hill to watch the setting sun, and the view from Whittier Hill is described in the opening lines of his poem The Preacher.
+America’s “Quaker Poet” and abolitionist John Greenleaf Whitter lived in a home below the hill for 56 years.
+Though he was color blind, Whittier was known to climb the hill to watch the setting sun, and the view is described in the opening lines of his poem The Preacher.

 Whitcher Court, Amesbury.
 (Opens in Google Maps)